kareemhamdy100/Online-Gift/README.md

         passowrd:123456

 ### note
-      you can't create admin account throw api you should access to the database
+      you can't create admin account through api you should access to the database

 ## what system can do and can't
 **as normal user**